Cypripedium calceolus: Description

-This is the largest-flowered orchid species in Europe, growing to 60 cm tall with flowers as wide as 9 cm.
-Before it flowers, it is distinguished from other orchids by the large size and width of its ovate leaves (as big as 18 cm long, 9 cm wide), which like other orchids exhibit parallel venation.
-Each shoot has up to four leaves and a small number of flowers (typically one or two), which have long often twisted petals varying from red-brown to black (rarely green) and a slipper-shaped yellow labellum, within which red dots are visible.
+This is the largest-flowered orchid species in Europe, growing up to 60 cm tall, with flowers as wide as 9 cm.
+Before it flowers, it can be distinguished from other orchids by the large size and width of its ovate leaves, which can be as large as 18 cm long and 9 cm wide, and like other orchids, it exhibits parallel venation.
+Each shoot has up to four leaves and a small number of flowers (typically one or two) with long, often twisted petals that vary in colour from red-brown to black (rarely green), and a yellow labellum shaped like a slipper with red dots visible inside.
 It is a long-lived perennial and spreads using horizontal stems (rhizomes).

 Cypripedium calceolus can be confused, when not flowering, with Allium ursinum, Convallaria majalis or several species of Epipactis orchid.
+In the vegetative state in the field it is commonly confused with co-occurring Veratrum album, but C. calceolus has two rows of alternate leaves (it has distichous phyllotaxy) and fluted leaf bases surrounding the stem, whereas V. album has a spiral phyllotaxy with three rows of leaves along the stem, with the stem clearly visible between the leaves.
 It closely resembles other species of Cypripedium orchid native to the United States (see taxonomy).

 Chromosome number has been given as 2n=20 but also 2n=22.

 Distribution and habitat

 It has a widespread distribution from Europe east through Asia from Spain to the Pacific, including almost every country in Europe plus Russia (European Russia, Siberia, and the Russian Far East), northeastern China (Heilongjiang, Jilin, Liaoning, Nei Mongol), Mongolia, Korea and Rebun Island in Japan.

-It is typically found in open woodland on moist calcareous soils.
-In continental Europe it is also found growing in the decomposed humus of semi-shaded woodland cover on limestone.
-It has declined over much of the European part of its range, and as a result is legally protected in a number of countries.
-Its upper elevation limit is 2100 m.
+It is typically found in open woodlands on moist calcareous soils.
+In continental Europe, it also grows in decomposed humus in semi-shaded limestone woodlands.
+Its population has declined significantly across much of the Europe, and it is therefore legally protected in several countries.
+Its upper elevational limit is 2100 m.